Boost Your Productivity

-It’s September and as good a time as any to re-commit to your business.
+It’s September and as good a time as any to re-commit to your business by focusing on ways to improve workplace productivity.
 I’m really looking forward to the challenge of the year ahead.
 It’s a great opportunity to pit yourself against the doom and gloom and instead to link up with people who do want to do business, who do want to get things done and who do appreciate the need to pay each other on time!

 I’ve booked in networking activities this term and urge you to do the same.
 Cut out the middle man and present yourself to potential clients and to people who can directly refer you business.
 You are your own best advertisement!
 Remember that if you refer on business yourself, that will enhance your profile and boost your chances of securing new clients.

 Here are some tips from Harvard Business Publishing that I have found particularly useful.
 You can sign up if you wish at http://harvardbusiness.org/

 “New and Improved?”
 Be Sure It Really Is

 Companies love to introduce “new and improved” products.
 Yet, all too often these new innovations are useful to the company but not the customers they aim to serve.
 For example, a self check-out lane may help a company reduce the number of cashiers it needs, but may be a hassle for customers who are baffled by the new machines.
 Before you roll out a new service, feature, or product under the “new and improved” moniker, be sure to understand whether it is something customers want.
 Evaluate new innovations through the lens of the market – not just the lens of your organisation.

 3 Questions to Assess Your Change Readiness

 Leaders need to be on the lookout for what today’s quickly changing business landscape means to them and their organisations.
 Here are three questions to help you face the challenge of change: